-(1) On March 1, 2021, Legacy FF amended the NPA to permit the issuance of additional notes payable with principal amounts up to \$85,000.
+On March 1, 2021, Legacy FF amended the NPA to permit the issuance of additional notes payable with principal amounts up to \$85,000.
 On the same day, Legacy FF entered into notes payable agreements with Ares for an aggregate principal of \$55,000, receiving net proceeds of \$51,510, inclusive of a 4.00% original issue discount and \$90 of debt issuance costs paid directly by the lender.
 The notes payable are collateralized by a first lien on virtually all tangible and intangible assets of Legacy FF and bear interest at 14% per annum.
 The notes payable mature on the earliest of (i) March 1, 2022, (ii) October 6, 2021, if the Qualified SPAC Merger contemplated in the Merger Agreement has not been consummated by July 27, 2021, (iii) the occurrence of a change in control, or (iv) the occurrence of an acceleration event, such as a default.
 Legacy FF has elected the fair value option because the notes include features, such as a contingently exercisable put option, which meet the definition of an embedded derivative.
 Additionally, the notes payable agreements contain a minimum cash provision, which requires Legacy FF to maintain at least \$5,000 of cash on hand at all times.
 Legacy FF has classified the related \$5,000 in Restricted Cash on its unaudited condensed consolidated balance sheet as of June 30, 2021.
-On August 26, 2021, the Company drew an aggregated principal amount of \$30,000 from the lender, pursuant to the terms of the amended NPA, receiving net proceeds of \$29,913, net of debt issuance costs of \$87.
-The note payable is collateralized by a first lien on virtually all tangible and intangible assets of the Company and bears interest at 14% per annum.
-The note payable matures on the earliest of (i) March 1, 2022, (ii) the occurrence of a change in control, or (iii) the occurrence of an acceleration event, such as a default.
-Additionally, upon closing of the Merger, the minimum cash provision, which requires the Company to maintain minimum cash on hand at all times, increased from \$5,000 to \$25,000.

-In addition, in conjunction with the issuance of the notes payable, the Company committed to issue warrants to the lender to purchase the Company's Class A Ordinary Stock no later than August 11, 2021, or, if earlier, 15 days after consummation of the Merger.
-The warrants will have a term of 6 years, be equal to 0.20% of the fully diluted capitalization of FFIE's Class A Common Stock and have an exercise price of \$10 per share.
-The warrants meet the definition of a derivative, were accounted for as a liability, and will be marked to fair value at the end of each reporting period with the changes in fair market value recorded in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
-The Company determined the commitment to issue warrants was a liability as of March 1, 2021, and estimated the fair value of the warrants to be \$5,000 using the Black-Scholes option-pricing model under two scenarios (See Note 7.
-Fair Value of Financial Instruments).
+In addition, in conjunction with the issuance of the notes payable, Legacy FF committed to issue warrants to the lender to purchase shares of Class A Common Stock no later than August 11, 2021, or, if earlier, 15 days after consummation of the Merger.
+The warrants will have a term of 6 years, be equal to 0.20% of the fully diluted capitalization of Company Class A Common Stock, and have an exercise price of \$10 per share.
+The warrants meet the definition of a derivative and were accounted for as a liability and will be marked to fair value at the end of each reporting period, with the changes in fair market value recorded in Legacy FF's condensed consolidated statements of operations and comprehensive loss.
+Legacy FF determined the commitment to issue warrants was a liability as of March 1, 2021, and estimated the fair value of the warrants to be \$5,000 using the Black-Scholes option-pricing model under two scenarios.
+See Note 7.
+Fair Value of Financial Instruments to FF's unaudited condensed consolidated financial statements for the three and six months ended June 30, 2021 included elsewhere in this prospectus.
 Fair value of the warrants as of June 30, 2021, was \$7,880.
-Pursuant to its commitment to issue warrants to Ares following the closing of the Merger, on August 5, 2021, the Company issued warrants to the lender, which are exercisable at the election of the lender at any time within 6 years of the issuance date into 670,092 shares of the Company's Class A Common Stock.